darkguy2008/SVNEncryptedAuth/README.md

 So far it's been tested only in Windows 7 x6\. with official subversion binaries as of date (1st September 2014).

-* * *
+## Usage

 Simply start svnserve.exe first and then run SVNEncryptedAuth.exe, it will look for svnserve.exe's process ID and attach to it, then it will wait until svnserve.exe is closed/killed/etc and terminates execution.

----

 ## Important notes